EarthCubeGeochron/Sparrow/README.md

 ## Development with Docker

-In its containerized form, the app can be installed easily no matter what environment you are working in.
-This containerized distribution strategy will allow easy deployment on whatever infrastructure (local, cloud hosting, AWS/Azure, etc.) your lab uses to run the system.
+In its containerized form, the app can be installed easily on any Unix-y environment.
+This containerized distribution strategy will allow easy deployment on any infrastructure (local, cloud hosting, AWS/Azure, etc.).
 The Docker toolchain is stable and open-source.

 The only installation requirements on Unix host